mdub/fake-aws-sdk/README.md

 # FakeAWS

-A fake implementation of the AWS Ruby SDK, for testing.
+This project provided a fake implementation of part of [aws-sdk-ruby, version 1](https://github.com/aws/aws-sdk-ruby/tree/aws-sdk-v1).
+As that version of the SDK as been superceeded, this is no longer maintained.

 ## Installation